Brian-Karaba-Wachira/BrianKarabaWachira.github.io/_posts/2025-06-24-Information Gathering.md

 used passive mode to avoid detection

 Got a lot of data, Including ip addresses and sub domains.Good start for further exploitation!!!

+Leson Learned: Exposing important details in social media platforms can really have a great impact on your safety especially if you are a great figure or if you hold a great position in a high ranking organisation.